 Bir Tawil and Hala’ib Triangleb

 Situated between Sudan and Egypt lies an 800-square mile region called “Bir Tawil”, which does not belong to any country but is not claimed either by Sudan or Egypt.
 And next to it is the “Hala’ib Triangle”, a region claimed by both Egypt and Sudan.
 They exist due to an unusual border situation: The political border between Egypt and Sudan was defined in 1899, but it is not acknowledged by both countries’ administrative border, which was established in 1902.
 Somehow, both borders excluded Bir Tawil, and the land remains unclaimed today.
-But the dual borders gave both countries claim over the Hala’ib Triangle (the political border gives the land to Egypt, while the administrative border gives it to Sudan).
+But the dual borders gave both countries a claim over the Hala’ib Triangle (the political border gives the land to Egypt, while the administrative border gives it to Sudan).

 The Diomede Islands